+ICANN and the EPDP Charter Questions and How the Above Principles are Applied Herein

 As discussed below, the processing of registration data is covered by the overarching purpose of the registration of a domain name by all three parties in this process.

 Purpose of Art.
 26 GDPR

-The regulation is to primarily serve the protection of the rights and freedoms of data subjects.
-Specifically with regard to complex constellations, a clearer allocation of responsibilities is to be guaranteed for data subjects.
+The regulation is to primarily protect of the rights and freedoms of data subjects.
+This document is intended to address the clear allocation of responsibilities in relation to ensure the rights of data subjects.
 In more complex role allocations, e.g. in the area of domain registration with several distribution levels, the data subject’s right of access and other rights are to be guaranteed across levels.

 “The definition of the term “processing” listed in Article 2 lit. b of the guideline does not exclude the option that diverse actors participate in diverse operations or sets of operations in connection with personal data.
 These operations can be executed simultaneously or in diverse stages.
-In such a complex environment it is even more important that roles and responsibilities can be easily allocated to ensure that the complexity of joint control does not result in an impractical division of responsibility that would affect the effectiveness of data protection law.”
+In such a complex environment it is even more important that roles and responsibilities are allocated to ensure that the complexity of joint control does not result in an impractical division of responsibility that would affect the effectiveness of data protection law.”

 Recital 79 GDPR furthermore clarifies that the regulation is to simplify monitoring by the supervisory authorities.

-The factual control of the data processing as well as control over external effects vis-à-vis the data subject is decisive when reviewing responsibility.
+The factual control of the data processing, as well as control over external effects vis-à-vis the data subject, is determinative when reviewing responsibility.

 Furthermore, processing should not be artificially divided into smaller processing steps, but can be uniformly considered as a set of operations.
 In this respect, data collection, passing on to the registry, review and implementation and ongoing management of the registration can be considered as one set of “domain registration” operations, because it pursues the overall purpose of registering the domain for a new registrant.
 This also applies if diverse agencies pursue different purposes within the processing chain, when engaged in the detail of smaller processing steps on a micro level.
 On a macro level, the same purpose is pursued overall with all small steps in the chain, so that a uniform set of operations specifically applies here (Art.29 Group WP 169, p.
 25).

 Differentiation is required when considering the operation of collecting and processing the data collected by the registrar from its customers in order to create an invoice, to maintain a customer account, and to manage the contractual relationship with its customers.
-This data fulfils another purpose that is not codetermined by the registry an ICANN.
+This data fulfils another purpose that is not codetermined by the registry and ICANN.

 Registry, registrar, and ICANN must be assessed as joint controllers for the set of operations of domain registration (Art.
 4 no. (7) GDPR) as listed in the below table.
 Due to the factual and legal separation between registrar and registry, a domain registration can mandatorily be performed only by both entities jointly and governed by ICANN for gTLDs.